StevenChangZH/FastPupillaryFatiqueDetection/README.md

 Also referring to this paper (`Lüdtke H, Wilhelm B, Adler M, et al. Mathematical procedures in data recording and processing of pupillary fatigue waves[J].
 Vision research, 1998, 38(19): 2889-2896.`) we are trying to apply the analysis of PUI( Pupillary Unrest Index) in a more effective way.

 ## Build and Language
-How to use it: create a project in your vs, add OpenCV environment and add codes.
+How to use it: create a project in your vs (x86 VC++ Console Application), apply OpenCV environments and ctrl-c+v codes.

-However, please notice:
+Development tools:

-* Use C++11 standards and IDE is VS2013.
+* Use C++11 standard (partially C++14) and IDE is VS2013.
 * And OpenCV version is 2.4.11.
-* Visual Leak Detector (2.4RC) as memory leak detector.
+* Visual Leak Detector (2.4RC1) as memory leak detector.

 ## Files